svalinn/condorht_tools/chtc_sub/README.md

 Instructions for use
 ====================================

-Within this directory you should find split_mcnp and submit_job.
+Within this directory you should find split_mcnp.py, submit_job.py and combine_data.py.
 The purpose of split_mcnp is to be used on your OWN machine to create runtpe files that can then be transferred to condor and used.
-The purpose of  submit_job is to take the directory structure created by split_mcnp and launch those tasks on chtc
+The purpose of  submit_job is to take the directory structure created by split_mcnp and launch those tasks on chtc.
+The purpose of combine_data.py is to take the results pointed to and collapse to a single set of results.

-split_mcnp
+split_mcnp.py
 =====================================
 To use split mcnp create a folder, for example mcnp_run, and copy the mcnp file you would like to split for running.
 Bring with it any ancilliary files